chris-pearce/scally/utilities/README.md

 ## Namespace

-All utility classes, silent placeholder selectors, and settings are prefixed with `u-` so that they're easily identifiable e.g.
+All utility class selectors, silent placeholder selectors, Sass settings, and Sass partials are prefixed with `u-` so that they're easily identifiable e.g.

 - `.u-text-align-center`
 - `%u-text-align-center`
 - `$u-text-apply-at-breakpoints`
+- `_u-text.scss`